Sai-Adharsh-Babu/Neural-Spike-Simulation-and-Bayesian-Decoding/README.md

 - Elephant – Spike train analysis
 - Neo – Data management for electrophysiology
 - NumPy, Matplotlib, SciPy
 - Scikit-learn – Bayesian classifier implementation

-To install dependencies:
-pip install brian2 elephant neo numpy matplotlib scikit-learn
+## Dataset
+The project uses the **EEG Motor Imagery Dataset (BCICIV_2a)** in `.csv` format.
+Due to licensing, the dataset is **not included** here.
+You can request or download it from the official [BCI Competition IV Dataset 2a page](http://www.bbci.de/competition/iv/).

+# Repository Structure

 neural-spike-simulation-bayes/
 │